ctjhoa/spacevim/README.md

 # SpaceNeovim - Spacemacs for Neovim [![Build Status](https://travis-ci.org/Tehnix/spaceneovim.svg?branch=master)](https://travis-ci.org/Tehnix/spaceneovim)

 SpaceNeovim is [Spacemacs](https://github.com/syl20bnr/spacemacs) for Neovim.
-Forked from [ctjhoa/spacevim](https://github.com/ctjhoa/spacevim) and rewritten/restructured almost entirely (but still majorly inspired by the original fork).

-Unlike Spacevim, SpaceNeovim specifically does not focus on support vim, and takes advantage of Neovim specific functions.
+If you are unfamiliar with Spacemacs, you can read more about the motivation behind that on their website.

 ![screenshot](assets/Screenshot 2016-09-18 00.43.37.png)